-The data-eccentric security is a method of security that gives high preference to the security of data and information instead of the security of servers, networks or applications.
-The data-eccentric security is continuously evolving as organizations depends upon digital information in an increasing rate to operate their business and huge data projects are becoming mainstream nowadays.
+The data-eccentric security is a method of protection that gives high preference to the safety of data and information instead of the security of servers, networks or applications.
+The data-eccentric security is continuously evolving as organizations depend upon digital information in an increasing rate to operate their business and huge data projects are becoming mainstream nowadays.

 It enables enterprises to manage the disconnection between IT security technology and the objectives of business plans by relating security to the data that they protect directly.
 It secures a relation that is sometimes achieved by the presence of security.

 The typical process in a data-eccentric security model is the ability to inspect data storage areas when they are not used to detect weak data.
 It includes the ability to define usage policies which will describe whether some data are editable, accessible or blocked form particular locations or users.